The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trains per day

-Of the 14 train that leave Prague for Berlin every day 6 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 6 trains that leave Prague for Berlin every day 3 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 Trains from Prague to Berlin run three times a day, including weekends.
 The journey to the German capital takes just under five hours and can be done without any changes.
 The first train from Prague to Berlin leaves just before 12.30pm and the last at about 4.30pm.
 The service is part of Deutsche Bahn's high-speed EuroCity network.